Adrian Clayborn

-Adrian Jarrell Clayborn (born July 6, 1988) is a former American football defensive end.
+Adrian Jarrell Clayborn (born July 6, 1988) is an American former professional football player who was a defensive end in the National Football League (NFL).
 He played college football for the University of Iowa, and earned consensus All-American honors.
-He was drafted by the Tampa Bay Buccaneers in the first round of the 2011 NFL Draft.
-Clayborn also played for the Atlanta Falcons, the Cleveland Browns and the New England Patriots.
+He was selected by the Tampa Bay Buccaneers in the first round of the 2011 NFL draft.
+Clayborn also played for the Atlanta Falcons, Cleveland Browns and New England Patriots.
 With the Patriots, he won Super Bowl LIII over the Los Angeles Rams.
+Clayborn is one of 6 NFL players to record 6 sacks in a game, doing so as a member of the Falcons in 2017.

-Personal life
+Early life

 Clayborn was born in St. Louis, Missouri.
 At birth, he suffered from a condition known as Erb's Palsy, something that is caused during birth by an injury to the nerves surrounding a child's shoulder.
 Because his head and neck were pulled to the side as his shoulders passed through the birth canal, he suffered nerve damage resulting in the loss of some movement and weakness in his right arm.
 Clayborn underwent physical therapy throughout his young life and eventually overcame the limitations caused by the disability.

 When Adrian was 10, his older brother Anthony was shot and killed in northern St. Louis.
-He was survived by his seven children: Asia, Aaliyah, Andrea, Anthony Junior, Demonte, Leaunte, and Keith.
+He was survived by his seven children.

-Adrian and his wife Shannon volunteer at the Hesed House homeless shelter in Aurora, IL.

-High school career

 Clayborn attended high school at Webster Groves High School, where he was a four-year letterman in football and basketball.